patrickwang27/scat_lib/docs/gas_iam_guide.rst

    for pos in positions:
        Iq = intensity_molecular_xray(pos, labels, q, inelastic=True)

-   #or one can use list comprehension!
+   # Or use a list comprehension if you just need the intensities collected
    Iqs = np.array([intensity_molecular_xray(pos, labels, q, inelastic=True) for pos in positions])
-   # You can then do averaging over the frames
+   # Average over frames if desired
    Iq_avg = np.mean(Iqs, axis=0)